snappiee/Donkzz/README.md

+# Notifications!
+WTF FLOW MODE RELEASED I NEED TEST ON THEM AND SEND BUGS TO THE DISCORD SERVER PLEASE DID I FIX THE CAPTCHA PAUSE OR ISONBREAK THING SMH?
+JOIN AND TELL ME THE BUGS PLEASE FOR YOUR SAKE OF BOTTING BRUH

 # desparations
 request is out of date and deprecated, i knew, but i still use it. any problems?

 # STARRRRRRR